syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Selector.md

 collection</td><td>
 Gets or sets the value that is used to draw the custom handles on the selected elements.</td></tr>
 </table>

-Move, Resize, or Rotate selected items:
+## Move, Resize, or Rotate selected items:

 The following code example is used to update the size and position of the selected elements.

 {% highlight js %}

-[JS]